Sciprios/EvolutionaryPartyProblemSimulator/README.md

 C:\Users\Andy\Desktop>cd PartyProblemSimulator
 ```

-Being the service by running the python script in this directory.
+Begin the service by running the python script in this directory.

 ```
 C:\Users\Andy\Desktop\PartyProblemSimulator>python run.py